Shanghai Surprise: Critical reception

 The film received mixed critical response during its pre-release.
+Metacritic, which uses a weighted average, assigned the a score of 16 out of 100, based on 12 critics, indicating "overwhelming dislike".

 Bill Cosford of the Miami Herald, granting it 1 star out of 4, wrote, "In Shanghai Surprise, as you may have heard, almost everything is just a bit off.
-Though widely anticipated as a musical, Shanghai Surprise is actually a kind of miniaturization of Raiders of the Lost Ark / Indiana Jones and the Temple of Doom, with a feisty heroine (Madonna) in the vain [sic] of Rita Hayworth in The Lady From Shanghai, and a roguish adventure hero (Sean Penn) as well as a pop-sprinkled score (partly the work of George Harrison)...
+Though widely anticipated as a musical, Shanghai Surprise is actually a kind of miniaturization of Raiders of the Lost Ark / Indiana Jones and the Temple of Doom, with a feisty heroine (Madonna) in the vain [sic] of Rita Hayworth in The Lady From Shanghai, and a roguish adventure hero (Sean Penn) as well as a pop-sprinkled score (partly the work of George Harrison)....
 There's a plot here, involving Madonna's quest to find a load of hijacked opium for conversion to morphine to help the troops fighting the Japanese.
 Penn, though he spends his big scene panting in a brothel, will save the day.
 But the film was conceived and executed as a star vehicle.
 Wrong stars, wrong roles, not much happening here.
 And for George Harrison and his Handmade Films, the first big bust."
 The Philadelphia Inquirer also gave it only 1 star: "Shanghai Surprise is so dismally scripted and directed that no one could redeem it... an atmospheric, handsomely shot and, sadly, utterly empty piece of work."
 The Lexington Herald-Leader called it "a turkey": "This film is bad.
 The acting is terrible.
 The hackneyed screenplay traffics in stereotype and yuk-yuk jokes.
 And the point is non-existent."
 The San Diego Union said, "In its campy nostalgia for old adventure films, Shanghai Surprise is cloddish.
 There's something rotten at the core about a movie that would recycle lines like "That's mighty white of you."
 Even sadder is the realization that some of the old cornball movies are still fresher, more alive, than this regurgitation."